What does a Grounds/Maintenance Specialist do?

 Grounds/Maintenance Specialist Job Description Sample

-The Grounds/Maintenance Specialist is responsible for maintaining the physical condition of the property, ensuring all grounds and facilities are clean, safe, and well-maintained.
-This role involves performing a variety of maintenance tasks, including landscaping, repairs, and general upkeep.
+The Grounds/Maintenance Specialist is responsible for maintaining the physical condition of the property, ensuring a safe and clean environment for all occupants.
+This role involves performing a variety of tasks related to landscaping, building maintenance, and general upkeep.

 Responsibilities:

-- Perform routine maintenance and repairs on the property's grounds, including landscaping, irrigation, and drainage systems.
+- Perform routine maintenance and repairs on the grounds, including landscaping, irrigation systems, and building exteriors.

 - Conduct regular inspections of the property to identify and address maintenance needs.